seedstack/website/content/docs/seed/manual/web/cors.md

         weight: 50
 ---

-Cross-Origin Resource Sharing (CORS) is supported through a Java filter and can be enabled in any SEED application.
+Cross-Origin Resource Sharing (CORS) is supported through a Java filter and can be enabled in any Seed application.

 <div class="callout callout-info">
-SEED integrates the CORS filter from <a href="http://software.dzhuvinov.com/cors-filter.html">[d]zhuvinov  [s]oftware</a>.
+Seed integrates the CORS filter from <a href="http://software.dzhuvinov.com/cors-filter.html">[d]zhuvinov  [s]oftware</a>.
-There is no need to install and configure the filter manually, it is automatically registered by SEED.
+There is no need to install and configure the filter manually, it is automatically registered by Seed.
 All filter options can be specified by configuration properties.
 </div>